Mohd-Owais-Shaikh/Covid19-Cases-Notification/README.md

-# DailyCOVID19Count
+# Covid19-Cases-Notification
-A script that fetches the latest Covid counts for the requested *Indian* cities and mails it to the people in the mail list.
+Python script that fetches the latest Covid19 cases count for the requested *Indian* cities and mails it to the people in the recipient list.
 Data is fetched using [COVID19-India API](https://api.covid19india.org/).

 ## Requirements